kkinnamon/dataviz/final-project-part-one.md

 This story is designed to look into K-12 public school teacher employment, their salaries, and other variables teachers need to know to think beyond their first year and into a sustainable career.

 As a former classroom teacher, I created this story to help aspiring teachers make the first step in their career as they begin, or narrow down, their job search with confidence and understanding.
+Below is my vision for the story.
+Join me as I walk through the accompanying visualizations and story.

+<img src="IMG_8914.jpg" width="500"/>

 # Project Structure

-<img src="IMG_8914.jpg" width="500"/>

 The story will kick off with the number of employed teachers by state, which is exciting to see, giving the feeling of options.
 This is important for new teachers seeking community or options.
 A state with a large number of teachers tells us that there are more schools.
 More schools means they can find an administrative or curricular fit, as well as a school that is in close proximity to home if a short commute is priority.
 As of now, I intend to use a gradient scale map that is far more to scale and precise than the current map.